NicolaeIotu/xtypeof/README.md

 ## Others
 Inspired by [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#Examples](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#Examples)

-For efficiency non-regular types are not handled by xtypeof.
-So far just the Proxy will be misrecognized as 'object'.

-Contributions are welcomed.
-The project is at the moment setup for `npm` only.
+There is an exception with Proxy which is not a regular type and will be recognized as 'object'.
+This is done for efficiency.

 If you feel 'module' is a bit too much of a title for **xtypeof** :) then just use its main function:
 ```